-- Physical abuse of any person, including assault and other unwanted physical contact; - Sexual misconduct (See below.); - Conduct that may endanger the health or safety of members of the University community; - Unauthorized entry or use of University facilities or unauthorized possession or use of University property or property of others; - Damage to University property or property of others, including, but not limited to, vandalism (See below.); - Disorderly conduct, lewd or lascivious conduct or expression; - Threats of violence against another person or harassment (See also, University policy on harassment based on bias, set forth below), stalking, or intimidation that unreasonably impairs the security or privacy of another person (See below.); - Hazing (See below.); - Forgery, alteration, or misuse of University documents, records, or identification, furnishing false information to the University, or possession of any false identification or identification belonging to another person; - The unlawful possession, use, or distribution of alcohol, controlled substances, or unlawful drug paraphernalia (including possession of prescription medication belonging to another person and sharing of prescription medication; see also "Alcohol and Controlled Substances" in Chapter 6 for a more detailed statement of drug policies.); - The operation of a motor vehicle while under the influence of alcohol or other drugs; - Intoxication (See also "Alcohol and Controlled Substances" in Chapter 6 for a more detailed statement of alcohol policies.); - Failure to comply with authorized directives of, or, furnishing false information to, University officials or representatives of student judicial bodies acting in performance of their duties; - Violations of policies governing conduct at athletic events and in libraries and other University facilities (See below.); - Violations of University computer or telephone system policies (See below.); - Possession of fireworks, firearms, other weapons, or explosives (See below.).
+- Conduct that may endanger the health or safety of members of the University community; - Unauthorized entry or use of University facilities or unauthorized possession or use of University property or property of others; - Damage to University property or property of others, including, but not limited to, vandalism (See below.); - Disorderly conduct, lewd or lascivious conduct or expression; - Threats of violence against another person or harassment (See also, University policy on harassment based on bias, set forth below), stalking, or intimidation that unreasonably impairs the security or privacy of another person (See below.); - Hazing (See below.); - Forgery, alteration, or misuse of University documents, records, or identification, furnishing false information to the University, impersonating a University official, or possession or use of any false identification or identification belonging to another person; - The unlawful possession, use, or distribution of alcohol, controlled substances, or unlawful drug paraphernalia (including possession or use of prescription medication belonging to another person and distribution or sharing of prescription medication; see also "Alcohol and Controlled Substances" in Chapter 6 for a more detailed statement of alcohol and drug policies.); - The operation of a motor vehicle while under the influence of alcohol or other drugs; - Intoxication (See also "Alcohol and Controlled Substances" in Chapter 6 for a more detailed statement of alcohol policies.); - Failure to comply with authorized directives of, or, furnishing false information to, University officials or representatives of student judicial bodies acting in performance of their duties; - Violations of policies governing conduct at athletic events and in libraries and other University facilities (See below.); - Violations of University computer or telephone system policies, and unauthorized access to private information.
+(See below.); - Possession of fireworks, firearms, other weapons, or explosives (See below.).

 Violations of regulations of residences, libraries, resource centers, and other areas of University life may also result in disciplinary action.
-For further regulations pertaining to conduct within the residence halls and houses, see Chapter 4, "Residential Life"

-The officers of organizations or individual hosts are responsible for the conduct of their members and guests.
-This responsibility includes compliance with federal, state, and local law and University policies.
-Those who fail in this responsibility will be subject to disciplinary action and/or referral for prosecution by government authorities.
+For further regulations pertaining to conduct within the residence halls and houses, see Chapter 4, "Residential Life".
+The officers of organizations or individual hosts are responsible for the conduct of their members and guests, and students are responsible for what occurs in their rooms or residences.
+These responsibilities include compliance with federal, state, and local law and University policies.
+Those who fail to meet these responsibilities will be subject to disciplinary action and/or referral for prosecution by government authorities.